Spain’s housing crisis is a ‘political choice’ to protect wealthy property owners at the expense of younger generations, claims top researcher

 The panic measures worked, artificially inflating the market back to life – but created a new trap.

-It would also devastate the budgets of coastal town halls, which rely heavily on property taxes and lucrative construction licenses to fund local services.
+This would also destroy the budgets and services of coastal towns, who rely heavily upon property taxes and lucrative licenses for construction to fund their local services.

-The result of Spain’s housing crisis is one portion of the population that lives well and another that struggles.
+Spain’s housing shortage has left one part of the population living comfortably and another struggling.
 Travel concept

-“All bubbles eventually burst,” Gil warned.
+Gil warned that “all bubbles will eventually burst.”
 “This one is sustained by political intervention… but the social cost is enormous.”

 Free Subscribe